martinkirch/showergel/docs/liquidsoap.rst

 ----------------

 You need to define a function that will post metadata to Showergel.

+For Liquidsoap version 1.x,
-Then you have to insert this function in your stream, using the
+you have to insert this function in your stream using the `on_metadata <https://www.liquidsoap.info/doc-1.4.4/reference.html#on_metadata>`_ or
-`on_metadata <https://www.liquidsoap.info/doc-1.4.4/reference.html#on_metadata>`_
-or
 `on_track <https://www.liquidsoap.info/doc-1.4.4/reference.html#on_track>`_